fabiana2611/fabiana2611.github.io/_posts/jun19/2019-06-19-springbatch.md

 <h2>Run</h2>

 <p style="text-align: justify;">The examples run the application using a class with the main method.
-Another way to execute the example batch job is by using <strong>CommandLineJobRunner</strong>, which is provided by Spring Batch.</p>
+But there are other ways to launch the batch, and one of them is by <a href="https://docs.spring.io/spring-batch/4.0.x/reference/html/index-single.html#runningJobsFromCommandLine">command line</a> using the class <strong>CommandLineJobRunner</strong> provided by Spring Batch.
+The pictures below show you how to do this using eclipse.</p>

 <img src="/img/spring/springBatch/main.png" width="900" height="250" />